eclab/edisyn/README.md

 At present Edisyn *only runs on OS X* (well, I've only tried it on OS X, that's its target).
 If you try running it elsewhere, you're on your own.
 We have confirmation that it runs fine under Linux.

-This is Edisyn version 5, an early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
+This is Edisyn version 6, an early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
 But it works!
 Try it out on your synth!

+<b><font color=red>Important Note</font></b> The Blofeld and Microwave Multi patch windows are not yet completed and will not work properly.
+They're only included as a preview.